-Supporters are also encouraged to get creative.
+Supporters are encouraged to get creative.
 In previous years, Warriors have come up with some fantastic ways to incorporate red lips or lip prints to create visibility, demonstrate solidarity, and get people talking about the cause.
-Check out our Warrior page for some ideas!
+To check out some examples, click here.

 Yes!
-If plan to host a Red My Lips event or fundraiser, you must first register here.
+If you plan to host a Red My Lips event or fundraiser, click here to get started.